feichao93/minesweeper/README.md

 We use another array `modes` to store the mode of each tile.
 Each tile has one of the following modes:

 * `COVERED`  means it is covered now.
 (Initial mode).
-* `UNCOVERED` means it is uncovered now.
+* `REVEALED` means it is uncovered now.
 (After player clicks the tile or open propagation).
 * `FLAG`  means that player right-clicks the tile and marks there's a mine under the tile.
 * `QUESTIONED` means that player right-clicks the tile twice and marks there may be a mine under the tile.
 * `CROSS` means that player mark the wrong flags when game fails.